 The permanent pastures (think carbon sinks) include nitrogen fixing legumes (like clover) along with grasses that thrive in cool and warm weather.
-The right grasses, in combination with livestock, return nutrients to the soil, and at the same time, eliminate the need for petroleum-based fertilizers, pesticides and herbicides.
-This sets the stage for organic orchards, vineyards and gardens for near-by cities.
+The right grasses, in combination with careful livestock management return nutrients to the soil, and at the same time, eliminate the need for petroleum-based fertilizers, pesticides and herbicides.
+This sets the stage for organic orchards, vineyards and gardens for nearby cities.

 Regenerative Farm Profits = Soil Health = Human Health

-Our initial plans center on beef, pork and poultry production and processing.
 Why meat and poultry?
 After all, most human health and animal welfare experts recommend that consumers reduce their consumption of meat, poultry and dairy products.
+We agree.